Most Attractive Accents to American Companies

 As the world’s largest voice over marketplace, Voices has purview into trends in U.S. advertising and media.
 Outside of the typical “North American” accent hired for American advertising, the most popular accents are British, Spanish, and Australian.

-Let’s take a closer look at how each of these accents appear in American advertising, and what connotations are associated with each.
+Let’s take a closer look at how each of these accents appears in American advertising, and what connotations are associated with each.

 Popular Accent #1 – Spanish